As Trump leans into attacks on mail voting, GOP officials confront signs of Republican turnout crisis

 “He tweets about this every day,” said a campaign adviser, who spoke on the condition of anonymity to discuss internal thinking.
 “Clearly, it’s his concerted strategy.”

+A campaign official said GOP officials were considering a lawsuit challenging the bill, which was signed Monday evening by Nevada Gov. Steve Sisolak (D).
+Trump said later in the day that a suit would be filed Tuesday, but has been known to threaten litigation without always following through.

+The president appeared to try to clarify his position on mail voting, telling reporters during a briefing at the White House that “absentee is great,” but that “universal mail-in ballots is going to be a great embarrassment to our country.”

 Trump campaign spokesman Tim Murtaugh said there is nothing confusing about the president’s distinction between absentee balloting and all-mail voting.
-He declined to address concerns in the party that Trump has discouraged his supporters to vote absentee.
+He declined to address concerns in the party that Trump has discouraged his supporters from voting absentee.

 “President Trump was quite clear that universal mail-in voting, as Democrats are pushing, is ripe for fraud, while normal absentee voting by mail is completely different,” Murtaugh said.
 “There’s a vast difference between voting absentee for people who can’t get to the polls on Election Day versus mailing every registered voter a ballot, even those who didn’t request one.”